IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 So in order to implement these name based ACLs, there must be a mapping between the names in the ACLs and layer-3 IP addresses.
 The first section of this document details a few strategies that are used.

-The second section of this document details how common manufacturer anti-patterns get in the way this mapping.
+The second section of this document details how common manufacturer anti-patterns get in the way of this mapping.

 The third section of this document details how current trends in DNS resolution such as public DNS servers, DNS over TLS (DoT), DNS over QUIC (DoQ), and DNS over HTTPS (DoH) cause problems for the strategies employed.
 Poor interactions with content-distribution networks is a frequent pathology that can result.